tobygrice/www/README.md

 Once this was set up, I just added a /cv route that pulls the latest release from GitHub and serves it a static file.
 Now, www.tobygrice.com/cv always points to my latest CV.

 This was a challenging project, but I enjoyed building it - I am happy with the end result.
+Hopefully, you like it too!